Xvezda/010EditorListCompilers/README.md

 # 010EditorListCompilers

-A compiler to build binary file which used for [010 Editor](https://www.sweetscape.com/010editor/) configuration.
+A third-party compiler to build binary file which used for [010 Editor](https://www.sweetscape.com/010editor/) configuration.

 ## Usage